biplavpoudel/MongoDB-Atlas-Administration/README.md

 ```
 We will be prompted to enter the password for `Cluster35257` username, each time.

-#### 2. Backup and Recover an Atlas Shared Tier
+#### 2. Backup and Recover an Atlas Flex Tier
-Atlas Shared Tier includes `M2` and `M5` clusters.
+Atlas Shared Tier (M2/M5) has been replaced by Flex Tier.
 Automatic snapshots of shared-tier clusters are taken daily, starting **24 hours** after the cluster is created.
 You need `Project Owner` role in order to manage the cloud backups for the clusters in the project.

-#### 3. Back Up an Atlas Dedicated Tier
+#### 3. Back Up and Restore an Atlas Dedicated Tier
+Some exclusive backup features in dedicated cluster (M10+) are: **continuous cloud backup** and **on-demand snapshots**.

+`Continuous Cloud Backup` captures database operations in real time by capturing the oplog and snapshots.
+With this option enabled, cluster can be restored to any time within restore window.
+It allows us to meet `Recovery Point Objectives` (RPO) as low as 1 minute by configuring `point-in-time` (PIT) restore window *(default of 2 hours)*.

+Atlas Cloud Backup provides fully automated and localized backup storage by utlizing native snapshot functionalities of cluster's cloud service provider: **AWS**, **GCP** and **Azure**.
+We can either use the default backup frequency and retention policies or configure our own.

+Cloud Backups inherit the snapshot redundancy native to our cluster's cloud provider.
+Cloud Backups have at least the following redundancies depending on the cloud provider:

+- AWS stores objects on multiple devices across a minimum of three Availability Zones in an AWS Region.
+- Azure uses locally redundant storage (LRS) which replicates our data three times within a single data center in the selected region.
+- Google Cloud spreads our data across multiple zones in the backup region.

+To ensure greater redundancy for our Cloud Backups, you can also enable `Multi-Region Snapshot Distribution` in Atlas.

+Different Snapshots type available in Atlas UI are: All, On-Demand, and Policy.

+**NOTE:** The main purposes of the **Backup Policy** is to decide the frequency of the backups and how long to retain the snapshots.
+By default, snapshots are scheduled to be taken every 6 hours.
+We cannot specify which database of the cluster to back up in Backup Policy.